Harrison, Bernie

 Biographical Text

 Bernie joined Portsmouth on amateur forms before signing professionally for Crystal Palace in October 1955 for whom he made 92 league appearances scoring 12 goals.
-Signing for Southampton in August 1959, he spent most of his time at The Dell in the reserves having just three Football League outings.
+Signing for Southampton in August 1959, he spent most of his time at The Dell in the reserves whilst having just three Football League outings.

 After one season with the Saints, Bernie moved to Exeter City in July 1960 for a fee of £350 and made his debut in the opening fixture against Carlisle United.
-Appearing in 17 of the first 18 league matches, and scoring four times, Bernie played just once more thereafterwards against Crystal Palace in late December 1960.
-Leaving St James' Park at the end of the season, Bernie signed for Poole Town and eventually finished his football career with Winchester City.
+Appearing in 17 of the first 18 league matches, and scoring four times, he played just once more thereafterwards against Crystal Palace in late December 1960.
+Leaving St James' Park at the end of the season, he signed for Poole Town and eventually finished his football career with Winchester City.

 Appearances